 These sites publish huge quantities of evergreen articles on a wide variety of topics.
 Wikipedia, for example, ranks on the first page for almost half of all Google searches!
 However, in an effort to churn out pieces, some of these evergreen sites end up producing low-quality articles.
 It’s good to visit these sites not only to see good examples of evergreens, but also to investigate how some of these sites are lacking, and what you could write to improve them.

-Evergreen content is a valuable part of a good content marketing strategy, but it becomes even more powerful when combined with SEO techniques.
+Evergreen content is a valuable part of a good content marketing strategy for the web, but it becomes even more powerful when combined with SEO techniques.
 Consider basing your evergreen pieces around keywords you’d like your site to rank on.
 Even the most lasting evergreen piece isn’t worth much if people aren’t searching for that topic or if it doesn’t relate to your business, so do your keyword research.

 Be sure to follow basic SEO techniques like on-page keyword optimization (but not keyword stuffing!), making use of your images’ alt text, and including social sharing buttons.
 The more search-friendly your evergreen article is, the more it can be seen, shared, and linked, driving traffic for months or even years to come.